vrySantosh/elSantosh/README.md

 ### Hello, I'm Santosh 👋

 #### I'm an App Developer, Full-Stack Developer and currently working as Engineer, Solutions Engineering @ Macrokiosk.

-- 🔭 I’m currently working on a TV app which will host SMB, PLEX and IPTV together.
-- 🌱 I’m currently improving on React Native and Flutter as well. 🧐
+- 🌱 I’m currently improving on React Native and Flutter. 🧐
 - 🥅 2020 Goals: Contributing more to Open Source projects.

 #### Connect with me: